Large $N$ Partition Functions of the ABJM Theory: Two expansions for Airy-type partition functions

 The series of exponentially suppressed terms in $F_0$ has the interpretation of coming from IIA worldsheet instantons wrapping the $\mathbb{CP}^1$ cycle inside $\mathbb{CP}^3$~\cite{Drukker:2010nc}.
 As a non-perturbative effect, they are not captured by~\eqref{eq:Z} and so we will discard them in what follows.
 Using topological string methods on local $\mathbb{P}^1 \times \mathbb{P}^1$~\cite{Huang:2006si,Drukker:2010nc}, the non-perturbative genus-1 free energy has been found to take the following form:

 where $\eta$ is the Dedekind function.
 Note that we have included the contribution from constant maps at genus one obtained in~\cite{Marino:2009dp} and confirmed numerically in~\cite{Hanada:2012si}.
-We have also discarded a constant $\log N$ term since it only contributes an infinite constant to $F_1$ in the IIA limit and should be thought of as being part of the full partition function prior to the genus expansion.
+We have also discarded a constant $\fft16\log N$ term since it should be thought of as being part of the full partition function prior to the genus expansion.
 Lastly, the auxiliary function $\tau$ (which plays the role of the modular parameter for a family of elliptic curves encoding the mirror geometry of local $\mathbb{P}^1 \times \mathbb{P}^1$) is defined in terms of the elliptic integral of the first kind $K$ as

 where $\kappa$ is related to the 't Hooft coupling via an inverse hypergeometric function,

 The non-perturbative genus-2 free energy can also be given explicitly in terms of Eisenstein series and Jacobi theta functions upon solving the holomorphic anomaly equation (see again~\cite{Marino:2016new} for a review):